"Tazria–Metzora — Part V — “מָוֶת וְחַיִּים”: Speech and Collapse"

 The question is not only: what do I believe?

-The question is: what kind of world am I creating through my words—and who am I becoming within it?
+The question is: what kind of world am I creating with my words—and who am I becoming because of them?

 📖 Sources